When we founded AAX in early 2018, we set out to connect crypto to global finance. This is still our mission.

 From an institutional perspective this primarily means that DeFi is likely to remain a retail space, while centralized exchanges will continue to serve as a meeting point between a younger generation of investors that will be able to take advantage of their digital disposition to generate value, specifically in the altcoin space, and institutional investors that provide liquidity and engage classical base currencies, such as Bitcoin, Ethereum and USDT – which will continue to serve as important pillars of stability for the industry as a whole.

 About the Author

 Thor Chan is the Chief Executive Officer at AAX.
 He was previously licensed in Hong Kong to manage equities and derivatives brokerage and trading operations.
 He’s held various roles, including Deputy COO at FDT Group, and product management roles at App Annie, Microsoft, Publicis, and HSBC.

-AAX is best known for its unique usage of the matching engine that is run by London Stock Exchange.
-The exchange is well-connected with the institutional space, but caters to retail audiences specifically by offering the lowest trading fees globally.
+AAX is best known for its unique usage of the matching engine that is run by LSEG Technology.
+The exchange is well-connected with the institutional space but caters to retail audiences specifically by offering the lowest trading fees globally.
 The exchange lists 25+ spot pairs and perpetual contracts major crypto assets, with new listings every month.
 AAX has also issued its native exchange token, AAB, which raised over $9 million USD in three days.
 The exchange offers lucrative referral programs, competitive crypto savings products, and with support for 20+ fiat currencies has made it easy to convert cash to crypto, and back.